pantheon-systems/documentation/source/content/guides/composer-convert.md

 ---
 title: Convert a Standard Drupal 8 Site to a Composer Managed Site
-description: Take the first steps to upgrade a standard Drupal 8 site, by converting it to a Composer-managed Drupal 8 site on the new Integrated Composer framework.
+description: Upgrade a standard Drupal 8 site, by converting it to a Composer-managed Drupal 8 site on the new Integrated Composer framework.
 type: guide
 permalink: docs/guides/:basename
 cms: "Drupal"